modelica/ModelicaSpecification/RationaleMCP/0009/README.md

 (Well, just one of the latter two.)

 ## Rules
-Modifications containing <empty> do not need special handling when they are merged during instantiation of models.
+Modifications containing `break` do not need special handling when they are merged during instantiation of models.
 They either override other modifications or will be overridden as usual.
 It is also not allowed to override modifications having the final prefix.
-Only during flattening of an instantiated model, remaining <empty> modifications are seen as not present.
+Only during flattening of an instantiated model, remaining `break` modifications are seen as not present.
 They have no further influence on the model equations.

 # Discussion of effects

 ## In Equations

-Because of the keyword <empty> is not an expression, it cannot be used at other places than modifications, neither in equations nor in algorithms.
+Because of the keyword `break` is not an expression, it cannot be used at other places than modifications, neither in equations nor in algorithms.
 It is also not possible to use it as sub expression inside modifications, therefore no operators or functions must deal with it.
 That eases the implementation in the compiler, because no runtime is needed.
-<empty> is not a value.
+`break` is not a value.
 It is just a marker to the modification, that it will be ignored.

-A parameter or variable with the <empty> modification behaves in the same way as with no modification.
+A parameter or variable with the `break` modification behaves in the same way as with no modification.
 If such a parameter is referenced at places, where the value must be known at compile time (structural parameter), an error is given.
-Variables and parameters having `<empty>` modifications are free and must be calculated by an additional equation or algorithm.
+Variables and parameters having ``break` modifications are free and must be calculated by an additional equation or algorithm.
 Else there would be one missing equation, which leads to an error.
 From the point of the equation system they behave the same as without modification.